 whichever comes first.

-— Any of the other non-AP STAs operating on the corresponding EMLSR link shall not transmit a frame with the Power Management subfield set to 0 before receiving the EML Operating Mode Notification frame from one of the APs affiliated with the AP MLD or before the end of the transition timeout interval, whichever comes first.
+— Any of the other non-AP STA(s) operating on the corresponding EMLSR link(s) shall not transmit a frame with the Power Management subfield set to 0 before receiving the EML Operating Mode Notification frame from one of the APs affiliated with the AP MLD or before the end of the transition timeout interval, whichever comes first.

-NOTE 1—Each of the STAs on the other links of the EMLSR links can transmit a frame with the Power Management subfield set to 1 and transition to power save mode immediately after successful transmission of the frame as described in 11.2.3.2 (Non-AP STA power management modes).
+NOTE 1—Each of the STAs on the other link(s) of the EMLSR links can transmit a frame with the Power Management subfield set to 1 and transition to power save mode immediately after successful transmission of the frame as described in 11.2.3.2 (Non-AP STA power management modes).

 When a non-AP MLD is operating in the EMLSR mode with an AP MLD supporting the EMLSR mode, the following applies: